 Reset to factory default should be used with caution.
 A reset to factory default resets all settings, including the IP address, to the factory default values.

 The camera has been preconfigured with AXIS License Plate Verifier.
 If you reset to factory default, you need to reinstall the license key.
-See .
+See Install the application on page 10.

 To reset the product to the factory default settings: